Advanced-Computer-Lab-2022/KIMOS/README.md

 - **JSpdf** 2.5.1
     - library to create PDF files using HTML content.

+## Credits
+- We got all of the pictures from https://www.pinterest.com/20randallcs/cool-anime-pictures/

+## Authors
+- @Ace1221
+- @shahd-elawad
+- @I-Diab
+- @youssefkhadragy
+- @mokhallid80

 ## Code Examples
 ### Make a course public